Renters charter complaints

 If your agent does not treat you fairly and with respect, you can complain to their ‘redress scheme’.
 The redress scheme can investigate your complaint and order the agent to change their behaviour or pay you compensation.
 If the agent does not do what they say, they can disqualify the agent – which makes it illegal for them to trade.

-Three different organisations investigate complaints against lettings agents, and your agent can decide which scheme to join:
+Two different organisations investigate complaints against lettings agents, and your agent can decide which scheme to join:

 Every letting agent must belong to one of these ‘complaints redress schemes’.
 The agent must display clearly which scheme it belongs to.